The Science Ambassador Scholarship

 Golnoosh Kamali, PhD Director Neurologic Solutions, Johns Hopkins Technology Ventures

-Heath Maranges, PhD Dept. of Psychology, Florida State University
+Heather Maranges, PhD Dept. of Psychology, Florida State University

 Dr. Jennifer Hirsh, PharmD, MS